 Say “I love you” with your heart and hands.
 You can do it.
 All it takes are a few odds and ends and some Elmer’s glue.

-Preserving autumn leaves It is very natural that one should wish to preserve permanently the bright-colored beauty of the leaves of fall; and many are
+Preserving autumn leaves the old-fashioned way It is very natural that one should wish to preserve permanently the bright-colored beauty of the leaves of fall;